bitcoin-dot-org/Bitcoin.org/_includes/ref_block_chain.md

    hash values for the header until they find a hash value less than or equal to the target threshold.
-If all values within the nonce's four bytes are tested, the time can be updated or the coinbase transaction can be changed and the Merkle root updated.
+If all values within the nonce's four bytes are tested, the time can be updated or the coinbase transaction can be changed and the merkle root updated.

 {% endautocrossref %}